kumom/radix-converter/README.md

 ## To Do

 - [ ] Testing
-- [ ] Some buggy behaviors for saving/storing caret
+- [x] Some buggy behaviors for saving/storing caret
 - [ ] Display other radixes
 - [ ] Allow to set precision
+- [ ] Modal window

 ## References